-Force Majeure and Climate Change: What is the New Normal?
+Force majeure and Climate Change: What is the new normal?

-INTRODUCTION
+Jocelyn L. Knoll and Shannon L. Bjorklund1

+INTRODU UCTION 2

-I. THE SCIENCE OF CLIMATE CHANGE
+I. THE SC CIENCE OF CLIMATE CHANGE 4

 II.
-FORCE MAJEURE: HISTORY AND DEVELOPMENT
+FORCE E MAJEURE: HISTORY AND DEVELOPMENT 8

 III.
-FORCE MAJEURE IN CONTRACTS
+FORC E MAJEURE IN CONTRACTS .11

-- A. Defining the Force Majeure Event
+A. Defining the Force Majeure Event .12

-- B. Additional Contractual Requirements: External Causation, Unavoidability and Notice
+B. Notice Additional Contractual Requirements: External Causation, Unavoidability and

-- C. Judicially-Imposed Requirements
+C. Judicially-Imposed Requirements .18

-- 1. Foreseeability
+1. Foreseeability.

-- 2. Ultimate (or external) causation
+2. Ultimate (or external) causation

-- D. The Effect of Successfully Invoking a Contractual Force Majeure Provision
+D. The Effect of Successfully Invoking a Contractual Force Majeure Provision

-- E. Force Majeure in the Absence of a Specific Contractual Provision
+E. Force Majeure in the Absence of a Specific Contractual Provision.

 IV.
-FORCE MAJEURE PROVISIONS IN STANDARD FORM CONTRACTS AND MANDATORY PROVISIONS FOR GOVERNMENT CONTRACTS
+FORCE MAJEURE PROVISIONS IN STANDARD FORM CONTRACTS AND

+MANDAT FORY PROVISIONS FOR GOVERNMENT CONTRACTS .28

-- A. Standard Form Contracts
+A. Standard Form Contracts .28

-- 1. The AIA Contract
+1. The AIA Contract .28

-- 2. The EJCDC Contract
+2. The EJCDC Contract

-- The Consensus DOCS Contracts
+3. The ConsensusDOCS Contracts .33

-- B. Governmental Regulations and Entities
+B. Governmental Regulations and Entities. .34

-- 1. The FARs
+1. The FARs. .34

-- 2. State regulations
+2. State regulations. .36

-- 3. The Army Corps of Engineers' approach
+3. The Army Corps of Engineers' approach.

-V. THE EFFECT OF CLIMATE CHANGE ON APPLICATION OF FORCE MAJEURE
+V. THE E FFECT OF CLIMATE CHANGE ON APPLICATION OF FORCE MAJEURE .40

-- A. How Defining the Force Majeure Event May Change: "Unusually Severe" or "Abormal" Weather - 1.
-How courts define unusually severe weather today - 2.
-How the definition of and basis for defining unusually severe weather will need to change - B. How Analyzing Foreseeability May Change - 1.
-How courts define unforeseeability today - 2.
-How the definition of unforeseeability will change - C. How Analyzing Unavoidability and Ultimate Causation May Change
+A. How Defining the Force Majeure Event May Change: "Unusually Severe" or

+"Abno ormal" Weather 40

+1. How courts define unusually severe weather today .41

+2. How the definition of and basis for defining unusually severe weather will ļ

+need to change

+B. How Analyzing Foreseeability May Change .49

+1. How courts define unforeseeability today .49

+Jocelyn Knoll is a partner at the law firm of Dorsey & Whitney LLP.
+She is co-chair of the Construction and Design Law practice group.
+Shannon Bjorklund is an associate at Dorsey & Whitney.
+The authors would like to thank Erik Ruda, an associate at Dorsey & Whitney LLP, for his helpful research assistance.
-VI.
-RECOMMENDATIONS FOR ADDRESSING THE INCREASING UNCERTAINTY IN WEATHER PATTERNS AND FORCE MAJEURE PROVISIONS

-- A. Defining "unusually severe" weather - B. Defining the expected delay
+2. How the definition of unforeseeability will change 53 C. How Analyzing Unavoidability and Ultimate Causation May Change 56 VI.
+RECOMMENDATIONS FOR ADDRESSING THE INCREASING UNCER TAINTY IN WEATHER PATTERNS AND FORCE MAJEURE PROVISIONS 56 A. D Defining "unusually severe" weather.
+57 B. D refining the expected delay 59 CONCL USION 62

-CONCLUSION